murphs-blog/NSite/content/page/contact.md

 +++
 ## Contact

-Is it necessary?

-I am done with all these shit...
+I am kind of a socially awkward guy and I am absolutely comfortable with it...

 So, no contact information!